supermandee/myspotipal/README.md

 ## Your Personal Spotify AI Assistant

 Hey there!
 Meet MySpotiPal - your AI-powered music buddy that knows your Spotify library inside out!
-MySpotiPal can answer all your music-related questions and help you explore your listening habits! ✨ MySpotiPal is an intelligent chatbot that connects to your Spotify account to answer questions about your music listening habits and provide information about artists, songs, and playlists.
-By combining Spotify's API data with GPT-4's natural language processing, MySpotiPal can understand and answer your questions about music in a conversational way.
+Whether you're curious about your listening habits or seeking new musical discoveries, MySpotiPal is here to answer all your music-related questions!
+Engage in a fun, interactive way as you explore the diverse world of music tailored just for you!  ✨

+## Tech Stack 🛠️
+- Flask web application
+- Spotify Web API
+- OpenAI GPT-4
+- Python
+- HTML
+- JavaScript

 ## What Can MySpotiPal Do? 🌟